2nd International Workshop on Mapping and Size Estimation among Key Populations

 - Resources, course material and workshop kit

-- Breakfast, lunch, tea + snacks during the workshop sessions
+- Lunch, tea + snacks during the workshop sessions

 - Certificate from Empower School of Health

-Does not include – airfare, health insurance, visa fees, airport transfers or other travel expenses
+Does not include – accommodation, airfare, health insurance, visa fees, airport transfers or other travel expenses

 Ms. Sangeeta Tikyani*: Director - Public Health, Empower School of Health.
-With more than 13 years of professional experience in the field of public health, her areas of expertise are M&E, High Risk Groups, Population Size Estimation, Data Quality Assessment, Systematic Assessments and Reviews, Routine Health Information Systems, Health System Strengthening (HMIS, HRH, and Service Quality), Capacity Building, Gender Integration, QA/Improvement and Public Health Education.
+With more than 13 years of professional experience in the field of public health, her areas of expertise are M&E, Data Quality Assessment, Systematic Assessments and Reviews, Routine Health Information Systems, Health System Strengthening (HMIS, HRH, and Service Quality), Capacity Building, Gender Integration, QA/Improvement and Public Health Education.
 She has experience of conducting more than 20 M&E related international workshops in various countries including Bangladesh, Ethiopia, India, Namibia, Nepal & South Africa and also provided technical assistance in M&E in countries like Bangladesh, India and Nepal.
-She has experience of working on projects with organizations like WHO, UNAIDS, USAID, World Bank, UNDP, Save the Children, DFAT, Ministries of Health and National and State Aids Societies.
 She has been on various boards and chaired many technical committees including Capacity Building Committee of GEMNet- Health.
 Previously, she was heading M&E unit at Public Health Foundation of India and helped establishing Regional Centre of Reference in M&E.

 Dr. Ruth Bessinger: An epidemiologist with more than 25 years of experience in M&E and applied research in HIV/AIDS and reproductive health.
 She has worked with various international agencies; US government agencies; non-governmental organizations and country governments.
 Being a former senior analyst with USAID’s MEASURE Evaluation project, she coordinated and co-authored the UNAIDS document for monitoring and evaluating HIV-prevention programs; collaborated with institutions in four countries in South-east Asia to design and implement an approach to monitoring the implementation of a package of HIV prevention interventions; worked with governments in China, Uganda, and Senegal to strengthen their national HIV programs and also led a multi-country analysis of sexual behaviour and HIV in sub-Saharan Africa.
 She has designed curriculum and taught in short courses and master’s degree courses aimed at increasing capacity for program M&E in Africa and Asia.
 Prior to this, she was an assistant professor at Tulane School of Public Health where she taught epidemiological methods and survey research methods.